Capstone-DayScape/dayscape-backend/API.md

 by the backend on trip creation.
 The trip itself should be sent through the _body_ of the request.

+Returns the trip ID of the trip that was saved.

 **Valid permission changes**: only the _owner_ can add and remove editors and viewers

 #### `api/private/get_owned_trips_list`